prmtl/appfy.recipe.gae/README.txt

   # command line are allowed.
 They are inserted at the beginning of the
   # arguments.
 Values are used as they are; don't use variables here.
   defaults =
-      --datastore_path=var
+      --datastore_path=var/data.store
-      --history_path=var
+      --history_path=var/history.store
-      --blobstore_path=var
+      --blobstore_path=var/blob.store
       app

-These options can be set in a single line as well.
-If an option is provided when calling dev_appserver, it will override the default value if it is set.
+Each option should be set in a separate line, as displayed above.
+Options provided when calling dev_appserver will override the default values.